 * * *

 Steve had initially woken up when his dad went out, but had dozed again until he heard his mom leave.
 He’d lain a while thinking about the previous night and also about the next chapter of the adventure.
 He didn’t feel like fishing anymore.
-Fishing was both his way of communing with a river, with its scenery and its hidden life, and of probing down into the deep layers of his own mind, and with Tess’s provocative nearness, the tension with his folks, and the drama of the adventure, he’d wallowed enough.
-Actually, he wanted now simply to get a little sun and exercise.
+Fishing was his way both of communing with a river, with its scenery and its hidden life, and of probing down into the deep layers of his own mind, and with Tess’s provocative nearness, the tension with his folks, and the drama of the adventure, he’d wallowed enough.
+Actually, he wanted now just to get a little sun and exercise.

 “Coffee?”
 Tess asked.

-Tess flopped bleary-eyed next to him.
+Tess flopped next to him.
 With glum esprit, they raised mugs, clinked them together, and then dived into the eggs.

 A minute into their meal, he said, “I’ve got an idea.”